wellyshen/react-cool-starter/README.md

 ## Known Issue

 If the hot reloading doesn't working, it might caused by the following error.
-You can solve this problem by click the "Refresh Button" from your browser.
+You can solve this problem by click the **refresh button** from your browser.

 > Refused to execute script from 'app.js' because its MIME type ('text/html') is not executable, and strict MIME type checking is enabled.